jsommers/cbook/programstructure.rst

     void print_fraction(const struct fraction *);
     void invert_fraction(struct fraction *);

 Notice that this header file contains the ``struct`` definition, and two **function prototypes**.
 A "prototype" for a function gives its name and arguments but not its body.
-The function parameters do not even have to have variable names (as they're shown above), but there's also no problem if they *do* include the parameter names.
+The function parameters do not even have to have variable names (as they're shown above), but there's no problem if they *do* include the parameter names.

 The corresponding ``fraction.c`` file might contain the following: